Temporalitas/ipv6-proxy-server/README.md

 - `-p` or `--password` - All proxies auth password (required)
 - `--start-port` - backconnect IPv4 start port.
 If you create 1500 proxies and `start-port` is `20000`, and server external IPv4 is, e.g,`180.113.14.28` you can connect to proxies using `180.113.14.28:20000`, `180.113.14.28:20001` and so on until `180.113.14.28:21500`
 - `-r` or `--rotating-interval` - rotation interval of entire proxy pool in minutes.
 At the end of each interval, output (external IPv6) addresses of all proxies are changed and proxy server is restarted, which breaks existing connections for a few seconds.
 From 0 to 59, default value - `0` (rotating disabled)
+- `-l` or `--localhost` - bool parameter without value, if used, all backconnect proxy will be available only on localhost (`127.0.0.1:30000` instead of `180.113.14.28:30000`)
+- `-m` or `--ipv6-mask` - first blocks on server subnet, unchanged part, use ONLY if script cannot parse ipv6 mask automatically.
+For example, if the external ipv6 address on server is `2a03:6f01:5::1da6` and you want to use entire /64 subnet, script cannot parse ipv6 gateaway because of address zero-field replacement with `::`.
+Real mask for /64 subnet is first four blocks - `2a03:6f01:5:0`

 ### License